 Good morning!
 Here's what you need to know:

-Markets Bounce.
-After spending much of the morning in the red, markets are now rising.
-U.S. futures are in the green with Dow futures up 30 points and S&P futures are up 3 points.
-In Europe, Britain's FTSE is up 0.4%, France's CAC 40 is up 0.2%, and Germany's DAX is up 0.3%.
-In Asia, Japan's Nikkei closed up 0.6% and Hong Kong's Hang Seng closed down 0.3%.
+Markets Are Mixed.
+In Europe, Britain's FTSE is up 0.4%, France's CAC 40 is flat, and Germany's DAX is down 0.2%.
+In Asia, Japan's Nikkei closed up 0.2% and Hong Kong's Hang Seng closed down 0.3%.
+U.S. futures are just a hair above breakeven.

-See Also:10 Things You Need To Know Today10 Things You Need To Know Today10 Things You Need To Know This Morning10 Things You Need To Know Before The Opening Bell10 Things You Need To Know This Morning
+See Also:10 Things You Need To Know Today10 Things You Need To Know Today10 Things You Need To Know Today